Risk assessment training

 When should a risk assessment be reviewed?

 The Health and Safety Executive (HSE) says risk should be assessed "every time there are new machines, substances and procedures, which could lead to new hazards."
 Therefore an employer should carry out a risk assessment: whenever a new job brings in significant new hazards.

 Where can I take risk assessment training?

 We recognise that everyone is different, which is why we offer a choice of study routes.
-You can attend a course at one of our training centres or have the course delivered in your workplace.
+You can attend a course at our live virtual classrooms, at one of our training centres or have the course delivered in your workplace.